gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ##### Active Directory and Azure RBAC enabled

-If any cluster has AD integration and Azure RBAC enabled, he must create the role definition spec.
-To do so, he can use Teleport CLI that will guide him during the process.
+If any cluster has AD integration and Azure RBAC enabled, the CLI guide will be the following:

 ```bash
 $ teleport discovery bootstrap \